markusritschel/cookiecutter-pysci-project/{{ cookiecutter.project_slug }}/README.md

     │   ├── processed      <- The final, processed data used for the actual analyses │   └── raw            <- The original, immutable(!) data │
-    ├── docsrc             <- The technical documentation (default engine: Sphinx; but feel free to use │                         MkDocs, Jupyter-Book or anything similar).
+    ├── docs               <- The technical documentation (default engine: Jupyter-Book; but feel free to use │                         MkDocs, Sphinx, or anything similar).
     │                         This should contain only documentation of the code and the assets.
     │                         A report of the actual project should be placed in `reports/book`.
     │